ichbinnichts/learn-jpa/readme.md

 ### NOTES ###
-This is a project so i can learn java data jpa so i will soon learn full stack with spring
+This is a project to learn java data jpa